nortizcode/100DaysOfCode/r1-log.md

 ### RID37
 Today I continued to work on CSS and CSS animation on CodeAcademy.
 I also worked on my portfolio and resume to apply for a job that I qualify for.
 Looking for a junior PHP dev

+### RID38
+Today I brushed up on my PHP and worked on some stuff with arrays and loops.
+I applied for the PHP junior dev job so I wanted to be ready in case I was contacted for the job.